Here is an updated version of Fairfield’s Rehab and Construction Loan FAQ.

 - Company financials if the borrower is an entity (2 years)

 - A privacy notice signed by the borrower

 - A purchase agreement (when property acquisition is involved)

 - A detailed line-item budget for all construction work to be done on the project

 - Plans (for all construction loans, and for rehab loans that involve changes in the basic floor plan)

 - Borrower’s estimate of the completion value of the project, and comps (or other value analysis) to support this estimate

 - Photos of the subject property

 - A copy of contractor license, bond, and insurance (for all construction loans)

-- If all this checks out, we ask the borrower for a deposit (generally somewhere between $500 and $2000).
-This should be in the form of a cashier’s check or money order.
-We provide a conditional loan commitment letter at this time.
+13. If all this checks out, we ask the borrower for a refundable deposit (generally somewhere between $500 and $2000).
+The deposit should be in the form of a cashier’s check or money order.
+We provide a conditional Loan Commitment Letter at this time.